imuhammadhusnain/My-portfolio/README.md

-# Muhammad Husnain - Cybersecurity SOC Analyst
+# Muhammad Husnain - SOC Analyst | Logs Analyst | cybersecurity enthusiast

-Welcome to my cybersecurity portfolio!
-My name is Muhammad Husnain and I'm a highly motivated cybersecurity enthusiast who is eager to learn and contribute to the field.
-I have a strong foundation in cybersecurity fundamentals and have gained hands-on experience through various projects.
-I am committed to continuous learning and growth in this ever-evolving field.
-Let's connect, collaborate, and make a positive impact in the world of cybersecurity together.

  <!-- If you prefer to use your LinkedIn profile picture as a clickable link, you can use the following HTML snippet instead.
 Just make sure to replace 'your-linkedin-profile-picture-url' with the actual URL of your LinkedIn profile picture and 'your-linkedin-profile-link' with the URL to your LinkedIn profile. -->

 <!-- ## About Me-->

 <!-- A brief introduction about yourself and your background in cybersecurity -->
+Welcome to my cybersecurity portfolio!
+My name is Muhammad Husnain, and I am a highly motivated cybersecurity enthusiast eager to learn and contribute to the field.
+I have a solid foundation in cybersecurity fundamentals and have gained hands-on experience through various projects.
+I am committed to continuous learning and growth in this ever-evolving field.
+Let's connect, collaborate, and make a positive impact in the world of cybersecurity together.

 ## Key Projects